-Welcome to the CALDO Education Virtual Fair!!
+Welcome to the CALDO Virtual Fair!
 Latin America.
-October 2020
+March 2021.

-CALDO is your gateway to connect with top Canadian universities, offering high ranked programs in English and/or French, to students from all over Latin America.
-This virtual Fair is an excellent opportunity for prospective graduate students to engage directly with CALDO member Universities and discuss their interest of completing a Master’s or PhD program.
-Learn about admission and language requirements, financing opportunities and much more.
+The CALDO consortium is your gateway to connect with top Canadian universities, offering high ranked programs in English and/or French, to students from all over Latin America.
+If you are interested in pursuing Master’s or

 Who should attend?
-People interested in pursuing Master’s or PhD programs in Canada from Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Paraguay, Peru and Uruguay.
+Candidates interested in pursuing Master’s or PhD’s programs in Canadian institutions from Brazil, Chile, Colombia, Ecuador, Mexico, Panama, Paraguay, Peru, and Uruguay.

 The following CALDO Member Universities will be participating at this fair—